emren/food_delivery_app/README.md

 Category screens list food cards with pictures and with minimal detail.
 On users press to the cards a detail screen will open with a transition animation where the user can add the food to his basket or add it to his favorites list.
-The way to add to the favorites list to press the sign star at the top right of the detail screen.
+The way to add to the favorites list is to press the sign star at the top right of the detail screen.
+At the detail screen a seperate order form is provided with a modalbottomsheet and user is asked to choose order quantity.
+Depending the quantity the price will change.
 Basketscreen has clear basket option and shows the total basket value.
+User can delete items in basket by swiping any side.
+This will pop up a confirm dialog.
 Favoritesscreen as well has clear favorites option.